password123456/setup-selenium-with-chrome-driver-on-ubuntu_debian/README.md

 driver.close()
 ```

-# Step 7: run test.py and check chrome is available
+## Step 7: Run test.py and check 'google-chrome' is available
 ```
 # python3 test.py
 Welcome to Python.org
 ```

-# Step 8: that's all. enjoy it.:)
+## Step 8: That's All.
+Enjoy it:)
+***

-# FAQ :)
+## FAQ :)
-## A. My VM is running in a cloud environment.
+### 1. My VM is running in a cloud environment.
 In this case, how should I use Chrome?
 - In a cloud environment, people usually use Chrome in headless mode.
 - In other words, in a cloud environment, VMs may not support display mode, especially free VMs(free tiers).
 - However, if your VMs supports X-windows or display, you can also use GUI mode

-## B. I wrote a Python script using Chrome and Selenium, and scheduled it with crontab, but cron is not working correctly.
+### 2. I wrote a Python script using Chrome and Selenium, and scheduled it with crontab, but cron is not working correctly.
 What should I do?
 - many of search results it appears that you need to specify the display mode as 0 in your script when running it through cron.
 - Like this:)
 ```